 Finally, in general, Medicaid payments for institutional services (e.g., hospitals and nursing homes) cannot, in the aggregate, and within three provider categories (state government, non-state government,5 and private), exceed a reasonable estimate of what Medicare would pay for the same services.
 This is called the Medicaid upper payment limit (UPL) rule.
-This UPL rule is applied separately to inpatient and outpatient care.
+This UPL rule is applied separately to inpatient and outpatient facility care; no UPL rule applies to professional services.

 Under the Medicare program, hospitals are paid for certain services provided to outpatients through Medicare's outpatient prospective payment system (OPPS), which uses a fixed payment rate that reflects expected resource use for specific ambulatory patient classifications or APCs (which groups sets of hospital outpatient diagnoses and procedure codes into broader categories, which are reimbursed by specified Medicare payment amounts).
 Generally, the OPPS payments cover the facility costs associated with a procedure performed in an outpatient department.
-Other services are provided by hospitals in outpatient settings that are not paid under OPPS.
-These include professional services provided by physicians and health practitioners (e.g., psychologists,
+Other